 Ohio's state government contains three branches: executive, legislative and judicial.

-The Executive branch includes the Governor, Lieutenant Governor, Secretary of State, Auditor of State, Attorney General, Treasurer of State,
+The Executive branch includes the Governor, Lieutenant Governor, Secretary of State, Auditor of State, Attorney General,

 State Board of Education and the Governor's Cabinet.
 The Cabinet members serve as directors for the many state agencies and

 The Legislative branch consists of the House of Representatives and the Senate.
 Together, these bodies are referred to as

 Ohio's House of Representatives has 99 members; the Senate has 33.
 The Legislative Service Commission, a staff of trained

 drafts proposals for new laws and law changes, is one of several legislative agencies that are also part of the Legislative